AndrewXu55/Spectro-Data-Analyzer/README.md

 # FDA ORISE Intern Code
 By: Andrew Xu
-Mentor: Eshan Dahal with assistance from Aldo Badano
+Mentor: Eshan Dahal with Assistance from Aldo Badano

 **Purpose**

-This repository contains Open-Source Data Analysis Software I wrote in Python to conduct Spectroscopic Photon Counting.
+This repository contains Open-Source Data Analysis Software in Python to conduct Spectroscopic Photon Counting Analysis with a built-in UI using Python libraries: `Tkinter`, `NumPy`, and `Matplotlib`.
 It transfers Hexitech files into graphable data to detect radiation.

 # Structure and Input/Output